-Russian and Soviet authorities exiled many Poles to Siberia from the 17th to 20th centuries.
+10 Russian and Soviet authorities exiled many Poles to Siberia from the 17th to 20th centuries.

-A filipinka was a homemade hand grenade produced for the Armian Krajowa in occupied Poland during World War II.
+11 A filipinka was a homemade hand grenade produced for the Armian Krajowa in occupied Poland during World War II.

 Imbued with Katyn, 12 Hussars, 13 coats of arms, Lwow's children,14 we spend our whole lives searching for our time - our distinct time - the time of black and white.
 The years go by and everything is grey.
 No one is entirely bad or entirely good.
 Somewhere inside we feel like wild animals.
 We are waiting for this time as if it were our destiny, but it never comes.
 Instead of blood and grieving widows, we have new mortgages and cars.
 The wimps who would be crushed by the first breath of war now live with their mothers or are our bosses in banks, corporations, or insurance agencies.
 Who knows whether a hundred years ago I would have drowned in a clay pit behind a barn?
 Or maybe I would have been eaten by a goat, or killed by scurvy or tuberculosis.
-Either way, canals and petrol bombs have been replaced by mindless hours spent gaping at a screen and eating junk food.
+Either way, canals15 and petrol bombs have been replaced by mindless hours spent gaping at a screen and eating junk food.
 We are warm in winter and cold in summer.
 We have air conditioning in our brand-new cars and internet in every place possible.
 Wolves that chew mouthfuls of grass pretending they are cows.
 Or maybe they are not wolves - maybe they are, and will be, sheep.

 War, suffering, and fear are evil.
 Then why am I both fascinated and haunted by them?
 Why can't I stop thinking about them?
 Why do I dig inside myself looking for remnants of fear?
-Why, when I am asked to present my ticket on the tram, am I overtaken with guilt even when I do in fact have
+Why, when I am asked to present my ticket on the tram, am I overtaken with guilt even when I do in fact have formed about 1500.

-The Katyn massacre was a series of mass executions of nearly 22,000 Polish military officers and intelligensia carried out by the Soviet Union.
-13 The Polish heavy hussars of the Polish-Lithuanian Commonwealth formed about 1500.
+12 The Katyn massacre was a series of mass executions of nearly 22,000 Polish military officers and intelligensia carried out by the Soviet Union.
+13 The Polish heavy hussars of the Polish-Lithuanian Commonwealth a valid ticket?
+I am scared of ZUS,16 the tax office, and official letters.
+Am I a wolf or a rabbit?
+I want to know who I am and how much I am worth.
+I want to believe in myself and trust in myself.
+Only then will I free myself from such tenacious uncertainty.
+Then I will be free.

-Lwów Eaglets (Polish: Orlęta Lwowskie) is a term of affection applied to the Polish teenagers who defended the city of Lwów (Ukrainian: L'viv), in Eastern Galicia, during the Polish-Ukrainian War (1918-1919).
+14 Lwów Eaglets (Polish: Orlęta Lwowskie) is a term of affection applied to the Polish teenagers who defended the city of Lwów (Ukrainian: L'viv), in Eastern Galicia, during the Polish-Ukrainian War (1918-1919).

-During the Warsaw uprising in 1944, members of the Armia Krajowa and civilians used sewage canals to escape.
+15 During the Warsaw uprising in 1944, members of the Armia Krajowa and civilians used sewage canals to escape.
 Kanał is also the title of a 1957 film by Andrzej Wajda.